 The first two statements in the basic financial statements are the Government-wide Financial Statements.
-They provide both short and long-term information about the Town of Bradley's financial status.
+They provide short- and long-term information about the Town of Bradley's financial status.

 The next statements are Fund Financial Statements.
-These statements focus on the activities of the individual parts of the Town of Bradley's government.
-These statements provide more detail than the government-wide statements.
+These statements focus on the activities of the individual parts of the Town of Bradley's government and provide more detail than the government-wide statements.